The Law of the Limiting Factor

 To be successful you must remove the limiting factors.
 And the most important limiting factors are the growing system you are using, and your skill in using the system.

 The great news is that implementing a food gardening system is not rocket science.
-And in your next email I’ll give you a framework of a proven food gardening system that any food gardener, irrespective of their skill level, can use to remove all the limiting factors one by one.
+And in this course, you’ll get the framework of a proven food gardening system that any food gardener, irrespective of their skill level, can use to remove all the limiting factors one by one.